Woodrow Wilson Fellowship

 • Writing Application Essays for Graduate and Professional School

-Senior fellows are required to present the results of their research to the Hopkins community at an annual poster presentation, held in April or May.
+Senior fellows are required to present the results of their research to the Hopkins community at the annual URSCA Symposium, held in April or May.
 Additionally, a portion of each fellow’s award must be dedicated to the dissemination of their research at a professional conference.

 Woodrow Wilson Fellowship Poster Symposium